apurva1112/eyetracking/README.md

 # Description
 This code does live tracking of eye pupil and plays a siren if the eyes are closed.

+# Main code
+Run the code in "Live pupil detection (Using Webcam) ver 5.0_final.ipynb".

 # Requisites
 This code has been run and tested on following python libraries:
 1. dlib                   -  v19.15.0